Skip to content

 ]

-The above rules are OR relationships, meaning either policy-1 or policy-2 being true results in sampling.
+The above rules are 'OR' relationships, meaning that if either policy-1 or policy-2 holds true, sampling occurs.

 service: